• Skip to primary navigation

 2. interact with others in groups or teams in ways that contribute to effective working relationships and the achievement of goals.

-The new educational standard identifies various different themes which educational institutions that offer PSW programs are advised to utilize as a guide when determining the PSW program structure.
+The new education standard identifies various different themes that educational institutions that offer PSW programs are advised to utilize as a guide when determining the PSW program structure.

-In sum, the new educational standard includes amendments made to the curriculums of 4 different bodies that offer PSW programs:
+In sum, the new education standard includes amendments made to the curriculums of 4 different bodies that offer personal support worker programs:

 1. Colleges of Applied Arts and Technology which had previously used a Ministry of Training and Colleges and Universities Standard